ga-wdi-lessons/css-flexbox/readme.md

 <details>
   <summary><strong>What's the main axis of the `body`on here?
 What about the cross axis?</strong></summary>

-  > Main: y-axis.
+  > Main: top-to-bottom.
 Cross: x-axis.

 </details>